Recipe Overview

 - Fresh Parsley, for Optional Garnish

-Okay, everything out of the fridge?
-You’ll need the ground beef and ground pork, an egg, Parmesan cheese, garlic paste, and the Worcestershire sauce.
-Now, to the pantry to retrieve the salt and pepper, brown sugar, and Italian seasoning.
+Assemble ingredients.
+You’ll need ground beef and ground pork, an egg, Parmesan cheese, garlic paste, and the Worcestershire sauce.
+Go to the pantry to retrieve the salt and pepper, brown sugar, and Italian seasoning.

 Give the bread/milk mixture a stir, and then add everything else to the bowl.

-Mix it together with a fork, breaking up the meat and mashing things together.
+Mix well.
+Blend everything together with a fork, breaking up the meat and mashing things together.
 If you don’t mind getting your hands sticky, go ahead and use your fingers to blend the mixture.
 It’s really the best way to do it.

 Forming the Meatballs